microsoft/jacdac/services/tests/rotaryencoder.md

 slowly turn clockwise one complete rotation

     say()
-    rangesFromUpTo(position, position, position + clicks_per_turn)
+    stepsUpTo(position, position + clicks_per_turn)

-is the knob at the same physical position?
+is the knob at the same physical position as when you started turning?

     ask()